syncfusion-content/javascript-docs/js/Grid/Columns.md

 ### foreignKeyField name differs with Grid field name

-In some scenarios 'foreignKeyField' name does not match with Grid field name, so we suggest you to define the 'foreignKeyField' along with 'field' in the ForeignKeyAdaptor and initialize the ForeignKeyAdaptor to ejGrid in the load event.
+In some cases [`foreignKeyField`](https://help.syncfusion.com/api/js/ejgrid#members:columns-foreignkeyfield "foreignKeyField") name does not match with Grid [`field`](https://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") name,In this scenario we have defined the [`foreignKeyField`](https://help.syncfusion.com/api/js/ejgrid#members:columns-foreignkeyfield "foreignKeyField") along with [`field`](https://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") in the ForeignKeyAdaptor and initialize the ForeignKeyAdaptor to ejGrid in the load event.

-N> This Adaptor should be initialized in the `load` event of the grid. `ForeignKeyAdaptor` supported for only local data binding.
+Grid column field name must be a combination of Grid [`field`](https://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") name and [`foreignKeyField`](https://help.syncfusion.com/api/js/ejgrid#members:columns-foreignkeyfield "foreignKeyField") name separated by "_".

 The following code example describes the above behavior.